Saw IV (2007) is a film in the Saw horror series.

 - Disposable Sex Worker: Brenda, a pimp and the woman in the Hair Trap, who Daniel Rigg is told not to save, but saves anyway only to have her attempt to kill him as part of her "test" from Jigsaw but Rigg ends up killing her in the ensuing fight.

-- Domestic Abuser: One of the Asshole Victims in this installment.
+- Domestic Abuse: One of the Asshole Victims in this installment.
 He and his wife are strapped back to back, with spikes going through both of their bodies in such a way that they pierce his major arteries but not hers.
 Jigsaw means for the wife, who has suffered physical abuse at his hands and did nothing to stop him from abusing their daughter, to yank the spikes out herself, killing her abuser and enabling her own escape.
 She does.

 - Dropped a Bridge on Him: Jeff Denlon is unceremoniously shot to death by Strahm a few seconds after the events of Saw III, in which he was the protagonist, and before he can even begin to play the game to save his daughter.

-- Flayed Alive: Rigg's first test involves a woman strapped to a machine that slowly tears her scalp from her head by threading her hair through a set of gears.
+- Flayed Alive: Rigg's first test involves Brenda, a woman strapped to a machine that slowly tears her scalp from her head by threading her hair through a set of gears.

 - Mouth Stitched Shut: Art Blank, the survivor of the mausoleum trap.
 Once it's over, he screams and the stitches rip out.